 Does the Hepatitis A Outbreak in San Diego Have Any Connection to Illegal Immigration?

 No, illegal immigrants are not to blame for the recent Hepatitis A outbreak in San Diego.
-The outbreak, which began in November 2016, is thought to have started with a single person who was homeless and living on the streets, not an illegal immigrant.
-Hepatitis A is a contagious virus spread through contact with contaminated food or drink, as well as through contact with someone who is infected.
-In this case, the spread of the virus is likely due to a combination of factors, including a lack of access to adequate healthcare and sanitation, as well as the fact that many of those affected are homeless.
+The outbreak, which began in November 2016, is believed to have started with a single person who was homeless and living on the streets, not an illegal immigrant.
+Hepatitis A is a contagious virus spread through contact with contaminated food or drink, as well as through contact with an infected person.
+In this case, the spread of the virus is likely due to a combination of factors, including lack of access to adequate healthcare and sanitation, along with the fact that many of those affected are homeless.

 The outbreak has impacted thousands of individuals in San Diego, and while some of those infected may be illegal immigrants, this is not the cause of the outbreak.
-Instead, the outbreak is likely due to the combination of factors mentioned earlier.
-In response to the outbreak, San Diego County is taking steps to try and reduce the spread of the virus.
-This includes providing free vaccinations to those in high-risk groups, such as the homeless and those who use drugs, as well as increasing sanitation measures in public areas.
+Instead, the outbreak is likely the result of the aforementioned factors.
+In response, San Diego County is taking steps to reduce the spread of the virus, including providing free vaccinations to those in high-risk groups, such as the homeless and drug users, as well as increasing sanitation measures in public areas.